safakgenisol/tuplutv/README.md

 ## Important
 -⚠️Please send feedback to my email.
 It would help me most if you could include: your device details, screenshots from the app, and your feedback—but this isn’t a rule.
 Anyone can share thoughts however they like; it’s just easier for me to understand when it’s structured that way.

+My email is in the app under Settings → About
 ---

 ## Screenshots